abr/abr_jaco2/README.rst

 The ABR_Jaco2 repo is comprised of an interface to communicate with the Kinova Jaco2, and a configuration file for use with the ABR_Control library.
-The uses Kinova's low level API to allow for direct force control of the torques being applied by each motor, as well as position control.
+This uses Kinova's low level C API to allow for direct force control of the torques being applied by each motor, as well as position control.

 1) The interface class provided here communicates with the arm through the low